Jeanj22/JeanC-Bootstrap-Portfolio/README.md

 The motivation for this project was to create an interactive website to showcase my front-end web development skills.

-This website provides links to my work, resume and GitHub account; it also follows accessibility standards, and is optimized for search engines.
+The website provides links to my work, resume and GitHub account.
+It was made using Bootrap 4 components.